micknoise/Maximilian/README.md

 ### What's Maximilian?

-Maximilian is an audio synthesis and signal processing library written in C++.
-It's cross-platform compatible with MacOS, Windows, Linux and IOS systems.
+Maximilian is a cross-platform and multi-target audio synthesis and signal processing library.
+It was written in C++ and transpiled to Javascript.
+It's compatible with native implementations for MacOS, Windows, Linux and iOS systems, as well client-side browser-based applications.
 The main features are:

 - sample playback, recording and looping
 - support for WAV and OGG files.